dimkk/generator-gulp-angular-sp/README.md

  * `gulp build-sp` - will build and move output to mappedSpDir
  * `gulp watch-sp` - will check for src js files changes and and copy this files to mappedSpDir

-Now, you got your app in SharePoint evniroment, in order to attach it to the page - all you need is to add:
+Finally, you got your app in SharePoint evniroment, in order to attach it to the page - all you need is to add:
  * `<script type"text/javascript" src="PUT_PATH_OF_YOUR_APP_HERE/entry.js"></script>`

 Thats it.
 Entry.js will get all this you need to the page.
 Most of features of original generator-gulp-angular are supported.

 ### Roadmap
-* Fix prompt
 * Gulp task to build minified version
 * BrowserSync
 * Typescript
 * Enhance prompt with SharePoint specific items
 * Test coverage
+* MDS support

 ### Known Issues
-* In Visual Studio - dont use Windows line endings - it will break gulp test
+* In Visual Studio - dont use Windows line endings - it will break gulp test.
+You can use https://visualstudiogallery.msdn.microsoft.com/545e56a7-98d7-47f9-9d84-4681f2903060 to convert it.